He Wasn't

-"He Wasn't" is a song by Canadian singer-songwriter Avril Lavigne, released as the fourth and final single from her second studio album, Under My Skin (2004).
-The song was written and produced by Lavigne and Chantal Kreviazuk.
-It was not released in the United States; instead, "Fall to Pieces" was released.
-"He Wasn't" was issued in Australia, Europe, and the United Kingdom and received airplay on Canadian radio.
-AllMusic highlighted the song as one of the most significant post-grunge songs of all time.
+"He Wasn't" is a song by Canadian singer-songwriter Avril Lavigne, released on March 28, 2005, as the fourth and final single from her second studio album, Under My Skin (2004).
+The song was written by Lavigne and Chantal Kreviazuk, and produced by Raine Maida.
+"He Wasn't" was released as a single in Europe and Oceania and received airplay on Canadian radio.
+In the United States, "Fall to Pieces" was released as the fourth single instead.

-Song meaning
+Composition and lyrics

-"He Wasn't" is about an unsuccessful relationship between Lavigne and a man who appears to be treating her badly, such as not even opening the door to her.
-The song is a fast and up-beat take on the boyfriend "not being good enough" as opposed to Lavigne's slower paced songs from Under My Skin on the same matter.
+"He Wasn't" is a faster and more upbeat take on the boyfriend "not being good enough" trope, as opposed to Lavigne's slower paced songs from Under My Skin on the same matter.
+Alexis Petridis of The Guardian compared the song to the pop-punk of her debut album, Let Go (2002), specifically "Sk8er Boi".
+Chantal Kreviazuk described the song as "a super-fun, punk, screw-you-to-boys song," while AllMusic highlighted the song as one of the most significant in the post-grunge genre.

+The song's lyrics are about an unsuccessful relationship between Lavigne and a man who appears to be treating her badly, such as not even opening the door to her.
 On a documentary of the making of the "My Happy Ending" music video, "He Wasn't" plays in the background and Lavigne jokes, "'He wasn't what I wanted'...is that a theme on my record?".
-Chantal Kreviazuk described the song as "a super-fun, punk, screw-you-to-boys song".